 5312.1- Drug and Alcohol Abuse

 The Board of Education is committed to the prevention of alcohol and other substance use/abuse.
 The term “alcohol and/or other substances” shall be construed throughout this policy to refer to the use of all substances including, but not limited to, alcohol, inhalants, marijuana, cocaine, LSD, PCP, amphetamines, heroin, steroids, look-alikes, and any synthetic version thereof, whether specifically illegal or not, of those substances commonly referred to as “designer drugs,” which are substances designed and synthesized to mimic the intended effects and usages of, which are chemically similar to, illegal drugs, which may or may not be labeled for human consumption.
-This policy describes the philosophy of the district and the program elements the district will use to promote healthy life styles for its students and to inhibit the use/abuse of alcohol and other substances.
+This policy describes the philosophy of the district and the program elements the district will use to promote healthy lifestyles for its students and to inhibit the use/abuse of alcohol and other substances.

 No student may use, possess, sell, offer, manufacture, or distribute alcohol or other substances, nor may use or possess drug paraphernalia, on school grounds or at school-sponsored events, except drugs as prescribed by a physician.
-The inappropriate use of prescription and over-the-counter drugs shall also be prohibited.
+The inappropriate use of prescription and over the-counter drugs shall also be prohibited.

 Additionally, the following persons shall be prohibited from entering school grounds or school-sponsored events: any person exhibiting behavior, conduct, or personal or physical characteristics indicative of having used or consumed alcohol and/or other substances, or any person who school personnel have reasonable grounds to suspect has used alcohol and/or other substances.